Beyond Single-Granularity Prompts: A Multi-Scale Chain-of-Thought Prompt Learning for Graph: Experiments

 \para{Baselines.} We compare MSGCOT with current state-of-the-art methods.
 These baselines fall into three categories:(1) Supervised learning.
 We use a supervised approach on GCN~\cite{gcn}, GAT~\cite{gat} to train on downstream labels.
 (2) Pre-training + fine-tuning.
 LP~\cite{linkpred}, GraphCL~\cite{graphcl}, and DGI/InfoGraph~\cite{dgi,infograph} employ a pre-training and fine-tuning strategy, where the model is pre-trained on unlabeled data and then fine-tuned on downstream tasks.
 (3) Pre-training + Prompt: We uniformly use the link prediction task to pre-train the GNNs, and use graph prompt methods for prompting, including single-step prompt methods All-in-One~\cite{allinone}, GPF, GPF+~\cite{GPF}, SUPT~\cite{SUPT}, GraphPrompt~\cite{graphprompt}, EdgePrompt, EdgePrompt+~\cite{edgeprompt}, DAGPrompT~\cite{dagprompt}, and multi-step prompt method GCOT~\cite{gcot}.

-\para{Implementation details.} We evaluate our approach on few-shot node classification and graph classification tasks.
+\para{Implementation details.} We evaluate our approach on a few-shot node classification and graph classification tasks.
 For each class, we randomly select $k$ nodes or graphs as the training set.
-For node classification, following the setup of GCOT, we randomly sample 1,000 nodes from the remaining nodes as the test set.
+For node classification, following the GCOT setup, we randomly sample 1,000 nodes from the remaining nodes as the test set.
 For graph classification, we use the remaining samples as the test set.
-We report the accuracy of the models.
-To ensure a fair comparison, all prompt-based models adopt link prediction as the pre-training strategy, and GCN is used as the backbone with a hidden layer size of 256.
-The number of coarsening layers is set to 2, and the coarsening ratio is selected from \{0.01, 0.1, 0.2, 0.3\}.
-For the hidden dimension of the low-rank decomposition matrix, we set it to 8.
-For the prompt constraint weight $\alpha$, we set it to 1 in the node classification and 0 in the graph classification.
-We conduct 100 random sampling trials, generating 1 k-shot tasks for both node classification and graph classification, and report the mean and variance of the results.
-The pre-training strategies and hyperparameter settings of other baseline methods are based on their original papers.
+We report the model accuracy.
+To ensure a fair comparison, all prompt-based models adopt link prediction as the pre-training strategy, using GCN as the backbone with a hidden layer size of 256.
+The number of coarsening layers is set to 2, and the coarsening ratio is selected from {0.01,0.1,0.2,0.3}.
+The hidden dimension of the low-rank decomposition matrix is set to 8.
+The prompt constraint weight $\alpha$ is set to 1 for node classification and 0 for graph classification.
+We conduct 100 random sampling trials, generating one-shot tasks for both node classification and graph classification, and report the mean and variance of the results.
+The pre-training strategies and hyperparameter settings for other baseline methods follow their original papers.
 All experiments are conducted on an NVIDIA RTX 4090D GPU with 24GB of memory.
-We also provide experimental results using graphCL as a pre-training task in Appendix 2.2.
-See Appendix 1.2 for detailed parameter settings.
-For code implementation, consult the supplementary materials.
+Experimental results using GraphCL as a pre-training task are provided in Appendix \ref{pre+graphcl}.
+Detailed parameter settings can be found in Appendix \ref{hyperparaset}.